Dan-Patterson/coding_tips/docs/markdown_notes.md

 <details open>
-<summary markdown="span">This one is open by default.
+<summary markdown="span">2.1 This one is open by default.
 Click me to collapse...</summary>
 </br>

 ```python